Top 10 Most Famous Foods to Try in Mauritius

 8. Alouda

-A refreshing milk-based sweet drink flavored with basil seeds, vanilla, and agar jelly.
+A refreshing milk-based Mauritian drink flavored with vanilla syrup, basil seeds, and agar jelly.

 Average Score: 94 / 100